seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

     ![img](../media/nuse3.png)

-    >**Note**: This is necessary in order to assign an Azure AD Premium P2 license to your user account later in this lab.
+    >**Note**: This is necessary to assign an Azure AD Premium P2 license to your user account later in this lab.

 6. Go back to the **Users - All users** blade, and then click **+ New user**.